A Sprinkle of This, A Drop of That: Eczema Bath Treatments

 Baking soda as an addition to the bath can help ease intense itching.
 It is suggested to add a quarter-cup of baking soda to a lukewarm bath, mix the ingredients well and then soak for about 10 minutes.
 You can also mix the two ingredients and apply it to the skin directly in the form of a paste.
 In addition to the baking soda, you can also add Epson salt or oatmeal which can help with itch relief and skin inflammation.

-Salt can have many therapeutic effects on skin impacted by eczema.
+Salt can have many therapeutic effects on skin impacted by atopic dermatitis.
 If the skin is painful and inflamed a salt bath can help relieve some of the stinging or burning sensation.
-Adding a cup of table salt, sea salt or Epsom salt to the bath water can help ease the discomfort, decrease the itching, inflammation, and redness eczema can cause.
+Adding a cup of table salt, sea salt or Epsom salt to the bath water can help ease the discomfort, decrease the itching, inflammation, and redness atopic dermatitis can cause.

 With any of these treatments, it is key no to soak longer than 10 to 15 minutes and avoid scrubbing the skin with a washcloth or loofah as this can further irritate skin.
 During bad flare-ups, limit the use of cleansers to further avoid irritation to the skin as well.

-What bath treatments have you tried to help manage your eczema symptoms?
+What bath treatments have you tried to help manage your atopic dermatitis symptoms?
 Share with the community!